tomjp90/ML-Melb_property/README.md

 8. Distance from CBD

 # Back End
-The flow diagram shown below illustrates how the lightweight web framework using Flask and written in Python works.
+The flow diagram shown belows illustrates how the lightweight web framework using Flask and written in Python works.

 ![Preview_1](data/images/back_end_flow.gif)